Goodison Park: Attendances

-Whilst at Goodison Park the club has had one of the highest average attendances in the country.
-The stadium has only had six seasons where Everton FC has not been amongst the top ten highest attendances in the country.
+Whilst at Goodison Park, the club has had one of the highest average attendances in the country.
+The stadium has only had six seasons where Everton has not been amongst the top ten highest attendances in the country.

 The highest average attendance in the club's history has been 51,603 (1962–63) and the lowest was 13,230 (1892–93) which was recorded in Goodison Park's first year.

 The five highest attendances for Everton at Goodison Park are: